Madam Under-Secretary General,

-The Candidate Countries North Macedonia*, Montenegro*, Serbia* and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, as well as Ukraine, the Republic of Moldova, and Georgia, align themselves with this statement.
+The Candidate Countries the Republic of North Macedonia*, Montenegro*, Serbia* and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, as well as Ukraine, the Republic of Moldova and Georgia align themselves with this statement.

-At the outset, let me thank Under-Secretary-General Jan Beagle for her presentation on 7 May on the financial situation of the UN and on how Member States have fulfilled their obligations under the United Nations Charter to contribute to the Organisation's financial expenses.
+To begin with, let me thank Under-Secretary-General Catherine Pollard for her presentation last Friday and today's update on the financial situation of the United Nations and on how Member States have fulfilled their obligation under the United Nations Charter to contribute to the Organisation's financial expenses.